Job Title: PSHE and Citizenship Teacher

 The ability to contribute to the development of our school is essential and we believe that energy, passion and a commitment to high standards are key characteristics required.
 We are looking for an individual who is able to help inspire and engage the young people that we serve.
 This is an opportunity for the successful candidate to develop their skills and experience in a challenging, motivating and highly rewarding environment.
 Previous experience of working in a SEN environment would be desirable, excellent support skills and the right motivation, personal qualities and levels of resilience are also just as important.

-This position is due to commence in April 2021 or earlier (subject to approved reference/DBS checks).
+The start date for this position is subject to negotiation (subject to approved reference/DBS checks).

-If you have any further queries regarding to the post, please contact the Headteacher, Gemma Mann on 01384 884883 or email us on email@example.com
+If you have any further queries regarding to the post, please contact the Head of School Simon Smith on 01384 884883 or email us on email@example.com